Excel Concatenate Strings (Table of Contents)

 Introduction to Concatenate Strings in Excel

-Concatenate in Excel is used to combine values from several cells in one cell or join different pieces of text in one cell.
-This function is mostly used where data is not structured in excel and where we want to combine the data of two or more columns in one column or a row.
+Concatenate Strings in Excel combine values from several cells in one cell or join different pieces of text in one cell.
+This function is mostly used where data is not structured in Excel, and we want to combine the data of two or more columns in one or a row.
 Concatenate is very helpful in structuring the data according to our requirements.
-It combines strings and text together and is a built-in function in excel.
+It combines strings and text and is a built-in function in Excel.
 Concatenate is replaced as CONCAT from Excel 2016 and newer versions.
 It is known as the Text/String function as well.

-Concatenate can join up to 30 text items and combine them to make one text.
+Concatenate can combine up to 30 text items to make one text.

 Syntax: